website

 The ancient Egyptians believed that hieroglyphs were a symbol of divine protection, representing the importance of the gods in the mortal realm, so the Eye of Horus was also used in funerals as the guiding eye of the pharaohs to the underworld.
 Some of the most exquisite funeral amulets are from excavated sites.
 Even the pyramid was designed in the form of the Eye of Horus.

-Eye of Horus in Jewellery
+Eye of Horus in Jewelry

-The bracelet is decorated with natural materials such as gems and spar carefully selected from around the world with an emphasis on nature and natural material and Ancient Egyptian civilization and magical power, giving the wearer protection and self-confidence.
+The bracelet is decorated with natural materials such as gems and spar carefully selected from around the world with an emphasis on nature and natural materials and Ancient Egyptian civilization and magical power, giving the wearer protection and self-confidence.

 AWNL Eye of Horus Bracelet